Middle Eastern religions

 The three best-known Abrahamic religions originate from the Middle East: Judaism and Christianity emerged in the Levant in the 6th century BCE and the 1st century CE, respectively, while Islam emerged in Arabia in the 7th century CE.
-Today, Islam is the region's dominant religion, being adhered to by at least 90% of the population in every Middle Eastern country except for Jewish-majority Israel, religiously diverse Lebanon and Christian-majority Cyprus.
+Today, Islam is the region's dominant religion, being adhered to by at least 80% of the population in every Middle Eastern country except for Jewish-majority Israel, religiously diverse Lebanon and Christian-majority Cyprus.
 Muslims constitute 18% of the total Israeli population, ~67% of the Lebanese population (estimates vary) and 25% of the total Cypriot population, or approximately 2% if Northern Cyprus is excluded from this figure.

 There are a number of minority religions present in the Middle East, belonging to the Abrahamic tradition or other religious categories, such as the Iranian religions.
 These include the Baháʼí Faith, Druzism, Bábism, Yazidism, Gnosticism, Rastafari, Mandaeism, Manichaiesm, Yarsanism, Samaritanism, Ishikism, Ali-Illahism, Yazdânism, Sabianism, Shabakism, and Zoroastrianism.
 While contemporary Middle Eastern religious practices are overwhelmingly monotheistic, most of the region's ancient traditions were polytheistic, including the Semitic religions and various Iranian religions.

-Abrahamic religions
+Historical religions originated in the Middle East

 Islam

 Islam is the most widely followed religion in the Middle East.
-About 20% of the world's Muslims live in the Middle East, and about 91.17% percent of people in the Middle East are Muslim.
+About 20% of the world's Muslims live in the Middle East, and about 71.17% percent of people in the Middle East are Muslim.
 Islam is a monotheistic religion, teaching belief in one God (Allah) and is based on the Quran.
 Muslims believe that Muhammad is the final prophet of God in a long chain of prophets, from Adam on down to John the Baptist, Jesus, and finally Muhammad.
 The majority of the Muslims are Sunni, followed by Shi'a.
-Smaller sects include Ibadism, Sufism, non-denominational, the Ahmadiyya.
-However, Ahmadis are considered by the majority of Muslims as heretical.
+Smaller sects include Ibadism, Sufism, non-denominational, and the Ahmadiyya.
+Ahmadis are considered by the majority of Muslims as heretical.

 A major source of conflict in the Muslim Middle East is the divisive nature between the two main sects of Islam: Sunni and Shi'a.
 Although these two sects agree on the fundamentals of Islam and the teachings of the Quran, they are in conflict about who would lead the Muslim community after Muhammad's death.
 The Battle of Siffin and the Battle of Karbala caused a significant schism between the two sects.
-Throughout the years, other differences have arisen between practices, beliefs and culture.
+Throughout the years, differences have arisen between practices, beliefs and culture.
 Many conflicts between the two communities have occurred.